jasondellaluce/arm9loaderhax/README.md

 Licensed under GPLv2 or any later version, refer to the license.txt file included.

 * Smealum and contributors for libctru
-* Normatt for sdmmc.c and .h, and also for .ld files and the log from 3dmoo9 that provided us with some of the information needed to get screen init
+* Normmatt for sdmmc.c and .h, and also for .ld files and the log from XDS by ichfly that provided us some of the information needed to get screen init
 * Christophe Devine for the SHA codes
 * Archshift for i2c.c and .h
 * Megazig for crypto.c and .h